Flower Photography Courses For Beginners

 “The course helped me get off Auto through Jane’s fun and easy to understand step by step guidance.
 I have taken all I learned that day and I am having so much fun.
 Definitely worth doing.”
 Elaine.

 “If you are thinking about taking a flower photography course then this is the one!
 Bluebell Cottage is a brilliant location and Jane is lovely.
 She’s encouraging and very generous with useful information – just read her blog or have a look at her Pinterest boards.”
 Gillian from CountryGardenUK.com

 You will need: a digital SLR or mirrorless camera or bridge camera.
 Bring along any additional lenses or tripod if you have them.
 Dress for inclement weather.

-Cakes and light refreshments are provided.
-Please bring a packed lunch.
+Lunch and light refreshments are provided.